decred/dcrdata/README.md

 [README.md](./cmd/rebuilddb2/README.md) for `rebuilddb2` for important usage
 information.

-### scanblocks

-scanblocks is a CLI app to scan the blockchain and save data into a JSON file.
-More details are in [its own README](./cmd/scanblocks/README.md).
-The repository also includes a shell script, jsonarray2csv.sh, to convert the result into a comma-separated value (CSV) file.
-This app is not actively maintained.

 ## Front End Development

 Make sure you have a recent version of [node and